Rhinogydd

 The Rhinogydd (a Welsh plural form, often anglicised as Rhinogs and also known by the alternative Welsh plural Rhinogau) are a range of mountains located east of Harlech in North Wales.
 The name Rhinogydd derives from the names of two of the more famous peaks, Rhinog Fawr and Rhinog Fach, although the greatest elevation in the range is reached by Y Llethr, 756 m (2,480 feet).

-Foel Penolau, the northernmost summit of the range, was promoted to a Hewitt in 2018 due to a new survey.
+Foel Penolau, the northernmost summit of the range, was promoted to a Hewitt in 2018 following a new survey.

 The Rhinogydd are notably rocky and heather-clad towards the northern end of the range, especially around Rhinog Fawr, Rhinog Fach and towards Moel Ysgyfarnogod.
 The southern end, around Y Llethr, Diffwys and the Ysgethin Valley has a softer, grassy character.

 A population of feral goats are in the range.
 Over 30 km² are protected as a Special Area of Conservation and a National Nature Reserve.

 Geology

 The Rhinogydd are formed of hard sedimentary rocks of Cambrian age which occur as a major anticlinal structure known to geologists as the Harlech Dome.
 This structure which originated during the Caledonian Orogeny (mountain-building period) extends from Cadair Idris in the south to Blaenau Ffestiniog in the north.
-Its erosion by successive ice ages has left the valleys and peaks of the Rhinogydd visible today.
+Its erosion by successive glaciations has left the valleys and peaks of the Rhinogydd visible today.
 The core of the area is formed from the hard-wearing greywackes of the Rhinog Formation.
 The formation also contains and is overlain by some siltstones and mudstones which form a broken zone of softer scenery around the periphery of the area's rugged core.
 In places, swarms of dolerite dykes cut through the country rocks in a generally northwest–southeast direction.
-Much of the lower ground is mantled by glacial till, a legacy of the last ice age.
+Much of the lower ground is mantled by glacial till, a legacy of the last glaciation.

 History of geological investigations

 The geology of the area was first characterised by Adam Sedgwick and Roderick Murchison in 1835.
 The Geological Survey began work in the area in 1846 and their first maps were published in 1855.
-With the discovery of gold in the area in 1846, the state of geological knowledge increased dramatically.
+With the discovery of gold in the area in 1846 the state of geological knowledge increased dramatically.
 At least a dozen major publications appeared between 1844 and 1939.